matthewyang204/NotepadEE/README.md

 Simple version of notepad for computers without simple-enough notepad software

-HTML file is for Chromebooks
+HTML file in each release is for Chromebooks

 To build on Mac, run